 You may like to create a working document in NVivo for your topic.
 To create this in a new folder called Literature Review, for example, first create this folder as a sub-folder of the existing Literature folder.
-Now open the new Literature Review folder and RHC in the List View, then choose New File > New Document > Name the document > OK.
-You can then click on 'Edit' under 'Document Tools' in the ribbon at the top to access the basic Microsoft Word functions for use in your working document.
+Now open the new Literature Review folder and right click in the List View, then choose 'New File', 'New Document...' and name the document.
+Click 'OK'.
+The basic Microsoft Word functions for use in your working document will be available under the 'Edit' tab at the top of the ribbon.
+You can then turn on or turn off the edit mode by clicking on the 'Edit' box.
 You can use this document to keep track of your literature search strategies, the databases you use etc.

-Finally, you can save this document to your computer by using the Export function:

-- RHC on the document in the List View - Export > Export Document > Browse > Save
+Finally, you can save this document to your computer by using the Export function.
+Right click on the document in the List View.
+Choose 'Export', 'Export Document...', 'Browse...' and then click on 'OK'.